 Let’s take a look at what we already know about The Suicide Squad, aka Suicide Squad 2.

-Directing The Suicide Squad
+Promoting The Suicide Squad

-After directing the first movie, David Ayers won’t be back for the sequel.
+After directing the first movie, David Ayer won’t be back for the sequel.
 The Suicide Squad had a number of different names (some big ones) rumored to be in the running to helm the next in the series.
 But they ultimately landed on James Gunn, a huge get (creatively) after he was released from his Guardians of the Galaxy/ MCU contract.

 Gunn received much-deserved critical acclaim for Guardians of the Galaxy and Volume 2 (91% and 85% respectively on Rotten Tomatoes).
 Considering the tone of Suicide Squad had been a joking-action film that didn’t quite get there, Gunn’s voice and style could and should lend itself very well to the overall tone of the franchise.
-If they were looking for something of a reset, getting Gunn on board is very much the way to go.
+If they were looking for something of a reset, getting Gunn on board The Suicide Squad is very much the way to go.

 Who’s In Suicide Squad 2